-Patent Owner argues for specific constructions of "indexed," "quasirandomly," and "randomly."
+Patent Owner argues for specific constructions of "quasi-randomly" and "randomly."
 PO Resp.
-15-21.
-The constructions of "quasirandomly" and "randomly" are not in dispute, and an explicit construction is not necessary to resolve the controversy; accordingly, we do not provide an explicit construction of "quasi-randomly" or "randomly."
-With respect to Patent Owner's proposed construction for "indexed," it is important to view the term in the context that it is used in the claim.
-Accordingly, for purposes of this decision and as discussed further below, we provide an explicit construction for "the times of firing the first and second source indexed so as to enable separate identification of seismic events originating from the first source and seismic events originating from the second source in detected seismic signals" (the "indexed" limitation).
+15-19.
+The constructions of "quasi-randomly" and "randomly" are not in dispute, and an explicit construction is not necessary to resolve the controversy; accordingly, we do not provide an explicit construction of "quasi-randomly" or "randomly."
+Therefore, we determine there is no need to construe explicitly any term for purposes of this decision.